 Editor’s Update: In reality, the technique used to refinish my oak cabinets went much smoother than this test run.
 Check out the finished cabinets right here.

 Looking for the Gel Stain that I used to stain the kitchen cabinets?
-I could not find it in stores, and my best resource was General Finishes via Amazon.
+I couldn’t find it in stores, and my best resource was General Finishes via Amazon.
 Learn more about the product and purchase it for yourself right here.